Pro Bono Programs Frequently Asked Questions

 - Do administrative tasks count?

 What is the Pro Bono Requirement?

-All law students must complete at least 70 hours of pro bono work, with a minimum of 35 hours completed by the end of 2L year.
-1l students may not count more than 35 hours of pro bono work towards the 70 hour requirement, but additional hours may count towards graduation recognition (more information below).
+All students must complete at least 70 hours of law-related pro bono work supervised by an attorney.
+A minimum of 35 hours must be completed by the end of 2L year.
+1L students may not count more than 35 hours of pro bono work towards the 70 hour requirement, but additional hours may count towards graduation recognition (more information below).